 Sheila A. Dillon

-Ms. Dillon received her undergraduate degree from the State University of New York, an M.B.A. from Suffolk University, and a M.A. in Psychology from Pepperdine University.
-She currently lives in Boston with her husband and two children.
+Chief Dillon received her undergraduate degree from the State University of New York, and graduate degrees from Pepperdine University and Suffolk University.
+She currently lives in Boston with her family.